projectsveltos/sveltos/docs/events/db-as-a-service.md

 1. Sveltos deployed a new Postgres DB in the `services` cluster;
 2. Fetched the credentials and external-ip:port info to access the cluster;
 3. Deployed a Job in the `pepsi` cluster that creates a table in the DB.

+## Multi-tenancy scenario

+For multi-tenant clusters with a database per tenant, see this [tutorial](db-as-a-service-multiple-db-per-cluster.md).

 [^1]:
     ```